pateldurgesh2105-cell/ai-project/README.md

-# Peblo AI Backend Engineer Challenge
+# AI Backend for PDF Processing

 This prototype AI-driven backend pipeline ingests educational PDFs, converts content into structured chunks, and generates adaptive quizzes using LLMs (Gemini).